 - there is a problem of ignorance due to the complexity of the social and ecological systems being evaluated and their non-linear nature (ibid).
 In their presentation, indicators mask uncertainty by appearing as fact.

 Nevertheless, it is important to try to measure what we are talking about, because if it isn't measured it often doesn't count.
 We have developed a simple tool (Vt) to rate a community.
 This tool collects nation-wide data by allowing people across Canada to submit a subjective rating of the performance their community via an online survey.
 Survey questions were designed to provide insight on the wellbeing of a community in relation to the six proxy indicators identified in our research.
-Analysis of survey response data provides insight on the degree of a vitality within a community by creating index values for each of the indicators.
+Analysis of survey response data provides insights on the degree of a vitality within a community by creating index values for each of the indicators.

-A critical point about the analysis of the Vitality Project (and other such decision-support methods) is that, on their own, they do not provide a clear ‘answer’ to questions about ‘which options is best’, or ‘is a project acceptable’.
-At root, such questions involve value judgements, and no method can provide a clear answer without being based on these subjective values.
+A critical point about the analysis of the Vitality Project (and other such decision-support methods) is that, on their own, they do not provide a clear ‘answer’ to questions about ‘which options are best’, or ‘is a project acceptable’.
+At root, such questions involve value judgements, and no method can provide a clear answer without being based on subjective values.
 Instead, these methods are best thought of as a framework for ordering preferences and judgements in a consistent and clear way.

 Next: Proxy Indicators